IBS Symptoms in Women

 Women and IBS, Pregnancy, Female Hormones, & Menopause

-What role do hormones play in IBS? ~
+What role do hormones play in IBS, and IBS symptoms?

 Women have a higher prevalence of IBS than men in the first place, which may actually be due to sex-related differences in brain responses to visceral (body) and psychological (mind) stressors, as well as hormonal influences.

 Women with IBS have more severe symptoms and need more medications than men.
 Small-bowel transit, gastric emptying, and colonic transit times are all significantly different for women (even women without IBS) than for men. and hormones are believed to play a large role here.
 There are also estrogen receptors in the stomach and small intestine, which react to changing levels of hormones.

 Most women with IBS quickly learn through experience that menstruation leads to a worsening of their abdominal pain and bloating, and increased bouts of diarrhea as well.